google-marketing-solutions/gps_soteria/docs/GUIDE.md

 a client to bid to profit, with real time conversion uploads, in a way that protects the sensitive profit data from a determined user.

-**Note: This implementation only currently works with Google Analytics and Google Ads.**

 ![demo.gif](./img/demo.gif)

 ##### *Gif 1*